Shame – we all have it, in fact, many of us even feel shame on a daily basis, yet it is something that so few of us even dare to talk about.

 Read More: 7 Habits of Genuinely Happy People

 I first came across Brené’s work through her poignant, witty yet simultaneously relatable TEDx talk entitled “The Power of Vulnerability” she had done in Houston, Texas back in 2011.
-With over 2.5 million views, it is now one of TED’s all time most popular talks.
+With over 2.5 million views, it is now one of TED’s all-time most popular talks.

-The reason for this is because Brené had strike a chord with viewers by successfully addressing the fear that most of us feel when it comes to disclosing our shame and being vulnerable to others.
+The reason for this is because Brené had struck a chord with viewers by successfully addressing the fear that most of us feel when it comes to disclosing our shame and being vulnerable to others.

-In her talk, she explained that many of us are afraid to share and/or talk about our shame – even with those we love and trust – because we have a deep fear of being disconnected to others.
+In her talk, she explained that many of us are afraid to share and/or talk about our shame – even with those we love and trust – because we have a deep fear of being disconnected from others.

 To put it simply, we’re afraid that should we decide to show our vulnerability and show them who we truly are, flaws and all, they would not perceive us as good enough and hence unworthy of their love and connection.

-Through her research, Brené found that our avoidance of expressing our shame and embracing vulnerability actually have the reverse effect – it hinders us from having the “good stuff” such as love, joy and trust that we desperately desire from others.
+Through her research, Brené found that our avoidance of expressing our shame and embracing vulnerability actually have the reverse effect – it hinders us from having the “good stuff” such as love, joy, and trust that we desperately desire from others.